Chart Color Schemes

 Employment performance in Pennington has been below expectations when compared to most other areas nationally

-Conversely, professional & technical services show lower representation at 4.4% versus the regional average of 7.3%.
-The area offers limited local employment opportunities, as indicated by the count of Census working population vs resident population.
-Over a 12-month period ending September 2025, employment increased by 4.3% alongside labour force increasing by 4.1%, causing unemployment to fall by 0.2 percentage points.
-This contrasts with Greater Adelaide where employment rose by 3.0%, the labour force grew by 2.9%, and unemployment fell by 0.1 percentage points.
-State-level data to 25-Nov-25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with the state's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Pennington.
-These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
-Applying these industry-specific projections to Pennington's employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years.
+Conversely, professional & technical services had lower representation at 4.4%, compared to the regional average of 7.3%.
+The area appeared to offer limited local employment opportunities based on Census data comparing working population to resident population.
+In the 12-month period ending in September 2025, employment increased by 4.4% and labour force grew by 4.2%, reducing the unemployment rate by 0.2 percentage points.
+This contrasted with Greater Adelaide where employment rose by 3.0%, labour force grew by 2.9%, and unemployment fell by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 projected that national employment would expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Pennington's employment mix suggested local employment should increase by 6.2% over five years and 13.2% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localised population projections.

 Frequently Asked Questions - Employment